k-med/UtterOn/content/languages/czech/groups/repair-kit.md

 group_id: repair-kit
 group_title: Repair Kit
 description: |
-  Stay in the conversation!
+  Stay in conversation!
-  I don't understand
-  Can you repeat that?
+  I don't understand, Can you repeat that?
 Can you speak more slowly?
 What does that mean?
 Do you speak English?
 level: A1
 sentences:
   - id: cz_rk001